Hamzah-Muhammad/PricingWebapp/README.md

 ## Welcome to the Real Time Stock Pricing Web app

-This is a single page web application built with a Node.js backend and a React.js Frontend The purpose of this web application is to visualize real-time stock prices (t+1) stock price is calculated using tthe GBM Formula
+This is a single page web application built with a Node.js Backend and a React.js Frontend

+The purpose of this web application is to visualize real-time stock prices

+(t+1) stock price is calculated using tthe GBM Formula

 ## How to Run the App